google/hashr/docker/README.md

   -exporters postgres
 ```

-Run hashr using the `deb` importer and export results to PostgreSQL:
+Run HashR using the `deb` importer and export results to PostgreSQL:

 ```shell
 docker run -it \